This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

-In late 2021 Macpac introduced the Dragonfly range as their new top of the range sleeping bags.
-They have a cut a large amount of weight from these sleeping bags.
+In late 2021 Macpac introduced the Dragonfly range as their new top-of-the-range sleeping bags.
+They have cut a large amount of weight from these sleeping bags.
 The Dragonfly Sleeping Bags come in two versions, the Dragonfly 400 and the Dragonfly 600.
-I recently took both of them out to test and see how well they stack up again all the Ultralight Sleeping Bags available in 2022.

 Keep reading to find out more.